A Belfast Story

 Stuck somewhere between a murder mystery and a political rant A Belfast Story is a decent first attempt by Todd, adding yet further scope and interpretation to the history of Northern Ireland.

-A Belfast Story was released nationwide on 25th October 2013.
-It will be released on Blu-ray and DVD on 20th January 2014.
+A Belfast Story is released nationwide on 25th October 2013.

 Watch the official trailer for A Belfast Story here: